 "A Look into Our Past"

-This area located by the Homestead House and barn area was the focus for 2017.
+This area located by the Homestead House and barn area will be another focus for 2020.
 The gardeners cultivated heirloom and old-fashioned flowers in the area that people have enjoyed for many years keeping the tradition of a turn-of-the century buildings.

 Be sure to check out the Koi Pond, Lily Pond and Iris Garden located behind the house.

 The Homestead Garden offers visitors a fabulous view of unique, high-quality flower seeds and plants, specializing in old-fashioned fragrant flowers, open-pollinated annuals, bee friendly flower seeds and plants, flowering vines, and rare annuals and perennials.
 Many antique flowers are hard-to-find heirlooms, passed from one generation to another.
 The goal of the Botanical Society is to make certain every generation can enjoy the blossoms that were grown yesterday and long before that.